yupferris/nvscene-presentation/README.md

    - Smash It

  - SNES block diagram

- - Requirements for a demo
-   - Needs to run on SNES
-   - Has to have awesome music
-   - Has to have awesome sync
-   - Has to look great

  - Typical oldschool demo development process
    - When you program on computers today, you might write some code like this: